 Physical checkpoint markers: Collect as many identifiable markers (orienteering flags, pin flags, streamers, flagging tape, or pylons, etc.) as there are checkpoints in the course.

-Label each marker with the corresponding checkpoint number.
+Label each physical checkpoint marker with the corresponding checkpoint number.

 Prior to the intervention, place each checkpoint marker at its corresponding location in the environment, ensuring it is visible.